 I have a rich, mixed background with my father being Irish and my mother being Mexican.
 Yo hablo (poquito) Español.
-My beautiful wife, Arianna, was born and raised in Edinburg, Tx and we have been married for over 3 years.
-We don’t have any kids yet, but we plan to expand our family in the near future.
+My beautiful wife, Arianna, was born and raised in Edinburg, Tx and we have been married since 2014.
+We have a beautiful son, Luke, who is 5 months old.
 In my free time, I enjoy lifting weights, playing tennis, hitting golf balls, reading books, and listening to audiobooks/podcasts.
 During my undergraduate studies, I was a WEFNA certified personal trainer.
 I enjoy traveling to new places, trying new foods, and learning about other cultures.
 I have been working with Dr. Gerling since I returned to McAllen in early 2017.

 The McAllen community is a great place to live and work.
 I enjoy finding ways to give back and help others in the community.
 The various McAllen projects that I have been involved with in the past include: Keep McAllen Beautiful, Make A Difference Day and the Palm Valley Animal Center 3rd Annual Fall Festival.

-I am currently on the McAllen Public Library Advisory board and been on the board for just over a year now.
-I have helped elicit such changes as having more recycling receptacles added to the library and having a water bottle refill station added to the main library.
-Dr. Gerling and I have also given a presentation open to library patrons titled “Dinosaurs Rock” where we bring in fossils to show, explain what happened to the dinosaurs and finish with a big liquid nitrogen/ hot water finale!
+I am currently on the McAllen Public Library Advisory board and I recently was unanimously elected to be President my second year on the board.
+I am the youngest president of the library board ever and I have helped elicit such changes as having more recycling receptacles added to the library, having a water bottle refill station added to the main library, and am helping to spread the word about all of the wonderful free events that the library has.
+Dr. Gerling and I give a presentation open to library patrons titled “Dinosaurs Rock” every year where we bring in fossils to show, explain what happened to the dinosaurs and finish with a big liquid nitrogen/ hot water finale!